 Resident permits are available to all residents who live in CPZs.
-Resident permit options are available for 24-month, 12-month, 6-month or 3-month periods.
+Permit options are available for 24-month, 12-month, 6-month or 3-month periods.
 Permits are priced according to the vehicle's carbon emission levels and the number of permits issued to each household, up to a maximum of three.
-All resident permits now issued in CPZs are virtual.
+Resident permits are all now virtual.
+Recent growth in permit issuance has in part been driven by a higher proportion of 6- or 3-month permits being issued, rather than by growth in the number of permits in use.